ScreamingOranges/iCueConnect-API/readme.md

 >Note: There is a bug with the Pysher library that is caused due to changes in the websocket-client library.
 To get around this I strictly had to use the listed version for websocket-client, Pysher and six.

 ## Using PyInstaller
-I am new to PyInstaller, so I generated the exe with the following rather then through a spec file.
+I am new to PyInstaller, so I generated the exe with the following rather then through a spec file.<br/>
+For cuesdk, I had to manually add the cuesdk containing the *CUESDK.x64_2017.dll* and *CUESDK_2017.dll* files.
 ```
 pyinstaller main.py --clean --win-private-assemblies -n iCueConnect --log-level=DEBUG -w -F -p "C:\Users\danie\AppData\Local\Programs\Python\Python38\Lib\site-packages" --add-data "C:\Users\danie\AppData\Local\Programs\Python\Python38\Lib\site-packages\cuesdk;cuesdk" --add-data "E:\PersonalProjects\iCUE Connect\iCuePyPhoneSERVER\icon.png;iCuePyPhoneSERVER" --icon="E:\PersonalProjects\iCUE Connect\iCuePyPhoneSERVER\icon.ico"
 ```